 Small claims cases in Montana are heard in the Small Claims Court (District Court) or Small Claims Division (Justice Court).

-You generally are not allowed to have an attorney represent you in small claims court in Montana.
-If all parties have attorneys, then they are permitted.
+You generally not allowed to have an attorney represent you in small claims court in Montana, unless all parties have attorneys.

 Eviction cases are not allowed in small claims court in Montana, but must be heard by a higher court.

 In Montana, jury trials are not allowed in small claims court.
 The defendant may however request the case be transferred to the regular justice court for jury trial.

 For more information about Montana small claims court, see the Montana Office of Consumer Protection, Attorney General website.

 Nolo's Small Claims Court area has many helpful related articles.
 For more detailed help with filing a case, using the best strategy in court, and collecting your money if you win, see Everybody's Guide to Small Claims Court, by Attorney Ralph Warner (Nolo).